Games forum 2018 notes!

 Understanding desire - Kirsty Rigden (Awesome talk o3o)

-- Future lab creating Tiny trax VR game
+- Future lab creating Tiny trax VR game- What do players want?
+Power

 - Power comes in different ways = Creation, destruction, control and knowledge